 Although the material in this load is shingles and metal tin, there is also plastic wrap (also referred to as film or "kite" because it is easily windblown) and cardboard.
 If the plastic, cardboard and paper had been separated, it would have been considered a clean load.

-The liner material may have been acceptable into the CD pit, however the cardboard tubes would not.
+The liner material may have been accepted into the CD pit, however, the cardboard tubes would not.
 This load was properly declared and placed in the landfill cell.

-The wood and sheetrock are acceptable for a construction disposal area, however, the plastic, cardboard and other paper products are considered a contamination.
+The wood and sheetrock are acceptable for a construction disposal area, however, the plastic, cardboard, and other paper products are considered contamination.
 This load was not acceptable for the construction area and had to be cleaned up.
-If the contaminants had been putto the side and taken to the landfill or the baling facility, this would have been acceptable.
+If the contaminants had been put to the side and taken to the landfill or the baling facility, this would have been acceptable.

-The county landfill is able to receive, treat and utilize petroleum and other non hazardous contaminated soils on site.
+The county landfill is able to receive, treat, and utilize petroleum and other non-hazardous contaminated soils on site.
 Effective 1 October 2005, the landfill determines the acceptability of such material.
-Any individual or company having a need to dispose of Petroleum Contaminated Soil (PCS) no longer has to obtain approval from the Grand Junction Colorado Department of Public Health and Environment Office.
+Any individual or company has a need to dispose of Petroleum Contaminated Soil (PCS) no longer needs to obtain approval from the Grand Junction Colorado Department of Public Health and Environment Office.

-The big news in the solid waste field is the disposal of old computers, monitors, copiers electronic accessories and TVs or e-waste.
+The big news in the solid waste field is the disposal of old computers, monitors, copier’s electronic accessories, and TVs or e-waste.
 Colorado has banned these items from all landfills and transfer stations in the state.
-In 2002, the Colorado Office of Energy Management helped fund a special turn in event for Southwest Colorado including Montezuma & Dolores Counties.
-A second turn in event was held in February 2004.
+In 2002, the Colorado Office of Energy Management helped fund a special turn-in event for Southwest Colorado including Montezuma & Dolores Counties.
+The second turn-in event was held in February 2004.
 The landfill now allows e-cycle during regular business hours to provide an outlet for all our community members — businesses, institutions, residents – to properly recycle and dispose of their obsolete e-waste.
 Natural Evolution of Tulsa, Oklahoma is the vendor that the county uses and they are certified under ISO 14001, R2, and E-Steward standards.